 For example, consider the following scenarios:

 You create a HIP profile that matches if the required

-corporate antivirus and anti-spyware software packages are
+corporate antivirus and anti-spyware software packages are not installed.

 In this case, you might want to create a HIP notification message